 - Cooperation with authorities

-A criminal lawyer can help you reduce your sentence if ever you are facing the charge of criminal stealing.
+A criminal lawyer may help you lessen your sentence if you are ever caught with any act of criminal stealing if some mitigating factors are present.

 Shoplifting Laws Australia: Prevention Measures